Search results for:

 The .htpasswd file cannot be seen from the browser, as most configurations hide these types of files by default.

 To resolve this error, ensure that you enter the correct username and password you may have set up in the .htpasswd file.

 The 403 Forbidden Error occurs when the user requests a resource from the server, where the user or server does not have access to read or execute the file.
 It is commonly recommended for files to have their permissions set to 755 for directories and 644 files.
 Meaning that the user of the directory can read, write, and execute.
 The assigned group of the files can read and execute but not write.
 Everyone not included can read and execute the files but not write.

-You can change file permissions on a Linux server within cPanel, or you can modify the file permissions from the command line, in which case you can use this article here.
+You can change file permissions on a Linux server within cPanel, or you can modify the file permissions from the command line.

 Multiple things can cause the 404 Not Found error.
 This error code will show up because the resource or file that a user is looking for is not there.
 Coding of the site can cause this, the code of someone else's site, or by incorrectly typing in the wrong URL.